Accounts Receivable vs. Accounts Payable

 Researched and Written by: Sydney Hoffman

 In bookkeeping, Accounts Payable (AP) are the amounts you owe to your vendors and suppliers.
 Accounts Receivable (AR) are the amounts your customers owe to your business.
-For small business owners, it’s important to understand how these two are different and how you can automate them using accounting software.
+For small business owners, it’s important to understand how these two differ and how you can automate them using accounting software.

 What Are Accounts Receivable?

 Accounts receivable represent future cash inflow from your clients to your business, considered a current asset.
-A current asset refers to amounts expected to convert to cash within 12 months.
-These transactions remain in your accounts receivable ledger until your customer pays their bill.
+This asset is expected to be collected within a 12-month period, meaning the transactions will remain in your accounts receivable ledger until your customer pays their bill.

 How to Use Accounts Receivable with Examples

 Until your customer pays their bill, you can record this transaction under accounts receivable as debit and credit your sales account.
-Make a journal entry in your general ledger like this:
+Below is an example of what it may look like:

 Types of Accounts Debit Credit